maelys-mcardle/snowflake/docs/project-structure.md

 The root project directory contains the following:
 * The `docs` directory contains documentation for how to code in Snowflake.
 * The `samples` directory contains example Snowflake code files.
-* The `src` directory contains all the code for the project.
+* The `src` directory contains all the code for the interpreter.
 * The `test` directory contains Snowflake files that test that the interpreter itself doesn't have any bugs.
 * The `LICENSE` file contains the copyright license for the project.